Willys Jeep Oil Filter Canister Installation

 Fuel Pump Removal

-Installing the inlet hose was a little tricky.
 The fuel pump needs to be removed to access the galley port, and it's a tight squeeze with the motor installed.
-I removed the lower radiator hose to make a little more room, which also allowed me to see better.
+Removing the lower radiator hose gave a little more clearance, and also allowed me to see better.

 A 90 degree fitting is screwed into the block and faces upwards.